Skip to main content

 Application

-Program Support Volunteer Three months minimum Cumming, Hampton Park, Post Road Open Application
+Program Support Volunteer Three months minimum Cumming, Denmark, Hampton Park, Post Road Open Application

-Shelving Volunteer Three months minimum Hampton Park Open Application
+Shelving Volunteer Three months minimum Cumming, Hampton Park, Sharon Forks Open Application

 * Applicants will be selected based on their qualifications in relation to the Library's operational needs and their ability to commit to a consistent schedule of volunteer hours.
 Applicants can expect to undergo telephone screening, skills testing, interviews, and background checks.